 Dr. Novgorodsky's pedagogical experience comprises 23 years of university teaching.
 His students have continued their graduate studies

-their graduate studies at Juilliard, Manhattan School of Music, Mannes, New York University, New England Conservatory, Cleveland
+at Juilliard, Manhattan School of Music, Mannes, New York University, New England Conservatory, Cleveland Institute of Music,

-Institute of Music, Cincinnati Conservatory of Music, Northwestern University, University of Colorado Boulder, University of Texas at Austin.
+Cincinnati Conservatory of Music, Northwestern University, University of Colorado Boulder, University of Texas at Austin.
 He has been a piano faculty at Grand Valley State University, University of Wisconsin, Lawrence University Conservatory of Music, Jerusalem Academy of Music and Dance, SUNY Fredonia School of Music.
-He joined the piano faculty of Ithaca College School of Music in 2015 and attained the rank of Associate Professor in 2020.
+He joined the Ithaca College School of Music in 2015 and attained the rank of Associate Professor in 2020.